billthefarmer/mididriver/README.md

 	boolean write(byte buffer[])  Writes midi data to the Sonivox synthesizer.
 The length of the array should be the exact length of the message or messages.
-It seems to ignore three byte program change messages, for example.
 Returns true on success, false on faulure.

 	boolean shutdown()  Shut down the synthesizer.
 Returns true on